paulveillard/cybersecurity-pki/PKI-Architecture.md

+## PKI Architecture: Fundamentals of Designing a Private PKI System

 http://www.linux.com/community/blogs/133-general-linux/742528-pki-implementation-for-the-linux-admin

 Public-key infrastructure (PKI) is what makes internet encryption and digital signatures work.
 When you visit your bank website you are told it is encrypted and verified.